dggreenbaum/debinterface/README.md

     import debinterface

-    # Get a collectionf of objects representing the network adapters.
+    # Get a collection of objects representing the network adapters.
     adapters = debinterface.interfaces()

     # You get a list you can iterare over.